cjl4945/Python-Project/README.md

 # Python-Project
-a database composed of data structures to parse through inputted information.
+a program composed of user-defined data structures used to parse through inputted information and sort into specific categories.
 Multiple functions were implemented to access, order, store and handle the application of data.